 British architecture, fresh flowers, Bengali sweets and colourful festivals are some of the things you’ll find in Kolkata’s bustling streets.
 From famous tourist places in Kolkata to the best picnic spot, Kolkata is fascinating and colourful.
-Don’t miss these 10 places to visit in Kolkata.
+Don’t miss these cool and interesting places to visit in Kolkata.

 Best places to visit in Kolkata for photography